60dimension/IELTS-Vocabularies/Vocabulary02.md

 See how stupidly they kowtow to persons higher in the hierarchy.

-Following the discovery of the explosives, the president canceled the visit to the locality.
+Following the discovery of the explosives, the president cancelled the visit to the locality.

 I've seen a shrink already.